 • Financial information, such as bank account details and requests relating to invoices

-• Any other personal data, which may include special categories of personal data, disclosed to us during the provision of legal services, such as in phone or email correspondence and including personal data relating to a corporate client's employees, customers and other individuals
+• Any other personal data, which may include special categories of personal data, disclosed to us during the provision of legal services, including personal data relating to a corporate client's or another's employees, customers and other individuals

 •Contact details (personal or business email address, telephone numbers, physical address)